Best down jackets for 2025: Tested by our team of experts in extreme mountain conditons

 Updated on

-Down jackets are a hiking jacket staple for so many of us who like getting otudoors in all seasons, no matter the temperature is doing.
+Down jackets are a hiking jacket staple for so many of us who like getting outdoors in all seasons, no matter the temperature.
 But they do vary a lot in terms of performance and design, so choosing the right one can feel overwhelming.

 Once upon a time (not that long ago, really) down had no competition gram for gram when it came to insulating efficiency.
 That's why it is used so widely in insulated jackets and sleeping bags.
 But these days, cutting edge synthetic insulated jackets (and sleeping bags) are breathing down the neck of down, offering impressive warmth-to-weight ratios.